Skip to main content

 targetB:drawPolygon(StarVertices(160, false))

--- Set the movement path of the target shape
+-- Set the movement path for the target shape

 targetB:runAction(